drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64.<br>
-This emulator may requires a BIOS file to work.
+This emulator may requires a BIOS file to work.<br>
+You can download this emulator on the [Official Website](https://www.epsxe.com/download.php).

 .